 Securing Industrial Networks

-Well-known solutions for Operational Technology security is Forcepoint’s Next Generation Firewall (NGFW) and Fortinet's FortiGate NGFW.
-Features range from SCADA-aware functionaliteies, zone access control and centralized management, logging and reporting.
+Well-known solutions for Operational Technology security is Forcepoint’s next-generation firewall (NGFW) and Fortinet's FortiGate NGFW.
+Features range from SCADA-aware functionalities, zone access control and centralized management, logging and reporting.
 Both offer policy-driven and centralized management and puts users in control of their industrial environment.
 When there’s a need to analyze thousands of endpoints or a smaller network, they can be configured on the fly to find unexpected or unauthorized traffic and other potential indicators of compromise on industrial systems.

 Talk with an Expert